dotnet/csharplang/spec/introduction.md

 ### Type parameters

 A class definition may specify a set of type parameters by following the class name with angle brackets enclosing a list of type parameter names.
-The type parameters can the be used in the body of the class declarations to define the members of the class.
+The type parameters can then be used in the body of the class declarations to define the members of the class.
 In the following example, the type parameters of `Pair` are `TFirst` and `TSecond`:

 ```csharp
 public class Pair<TFirst,TSecond>